definitelyherb/Repackinator/README.md

   -r, --recurse              Recurse (Traverse Sub Dirs) -c, --compress             Compress (As .CCI)
   -t, --trimmedScrub         Trimmed Scrub
+  -d, --delete               Delete Original File
+  -f, --recursiveDelete      (Use at own risk) If Recurse/Traverse Sub Dirs is also enabled, and no other files exist in each folder, will delete up to and including the input folder
   -l, --log=VALUE            log file
   -h, --help                 show this message and exit -w, --wait                 Wait on exit